LemonAppDev/konsist/docs/KoScope.md

 │  ├─ DataTest.kt
 ├─ app/
 │  ├─ AppTest.kt
-├─ MyScope.kt   <--- Instance of the KoScope used in both DataTest and AppTest
+├─ MyScope.kt   <--- Instance of the KoScope used in both DataTest and AppTest classes.

 ```